tdwg/website/content/pages/conferences/2022/instructions-for-editors/index.md

 The most frequent non-compliance with the journal’s standards, which need to be corrected are:

 - Missing authors’ affiliations,
 - Non-active or missing links (URLs),
+- Missing references to concepts or existing standards (e.g., [TDWG standards](https://www.tdwg.org/standards/))
 - Incorrect citing of the references (reference cited in text does not match reference from list),
 - Non-expansion of acronyms at first use,
 - Typos and wording issues, particularly, but not exclusively from authors for whom English is not primary,